simbricks/simbricks/doc/user/orchestration.rst

 When running an experiment multiple times, e.g. because you are tweaking the workload, the checkpoint doesn't have to be recreated all the time.
+When invoking the
+:simbricks-repo:`orchestration framework </blob/main/experiments/run.py>`
-When invoking the orchestration framework without the ``--force`` flag (see :ref:`sec-command-line`), it won't re-execute experiments and runs, for which an output JSON file already exists.
-So, if you delete only the output file of the second run, you can save the time for creating the checkpoint.
+without the ``--force`` flag, it won't re-execute experiments and runs for which an output JSON file already exists.
+So if you delete only the output file of the second run, you can save the time for creating the checkpoint.

 ******************************